 Because you're self-employed, you don't have the crutch of automated deductions and escalations, which people who work for traditional employers do.
 Set up monthly automatic deductions from your bank account to your Roth IRA.
 Investment research shows that small, regular contributions over time can help your returns.

 4. It's important to look at all of your retirement accounts at once to make sure that you are diversified.

 Why is it crucial to look at all your plans at once?
-If you're 90 percent in stock mutual funds in your SEP plan, which has $100,000, and 90 percent in bond funds in your Roth, which is only $25,000, you aren't properly diversified between stocks and bonds.
-Look at your total and then decided how you want to invest.
+If you're 90% in stock mutual funds in your SEP plan, which has $100,000, and 90% in bond funds in your Roth, which is only $25,000, you aren't properly diversified between stocks and bonds.
+Look at your total and then decide how you want to invest.

-About 30 percent of U.S. workers are not in jobs where employers offer retirement savings plans.
+About 30% of U.S. workers are not in jobs where employers offer retirement savings plans.
 Changes in the workplace are placing the burden on you to save for retirement, but the tax code gives you the tools you need to succeed.
 Start now.